1. Money

 How to Freeze Blackberries

-Blackberries are only in season for a few weeks.
-Pick a bunch while you can.
-Then, freeze part of your harvest to enjoy later in the year.
+Blackberries are only in season for a few weeks, so pick a bunch while you can, then freeze part of your harvest to enjoy later in the year.

 • Blackberries